Wildlife of Haiti

 The wildlife of Haiti is important to the country because of its biodiversity.
 According to the World Conservation Monitoring Centre, Haiti is considered to be "one of the most biologically significant countries of the West Indies".
 With an estimated 5,600 plant species on the island of Hispaniola, some of which only occur in Haiti, 36% are considered as endemic to the island.
-A mountainous area country, it is situated in the western three-eighths of Hispaniola and shares a border with the Dominican Republic.
+A mountainous country, it is situated in the western three-eighths of Hispaniola and shares a border with the Dominican Republic.
 There are nine life zones, from low desert to high cloud forests, as well as four mountain ranges, and hundreds of rivers and streams and the coral reefs in the seas that surround the islands.
-Issues of environmental damage, expanding population, deforesting and erosion are of concern; less than 2% of the original forest remains on account of deforestation.
-This degradation is traced from the 17th century to 19th century starting with the French colonization of the Haiti and population explosion during the 20th century and for the purpose of forestry and sugar-related industries, degraded the forests. and the environment.
+Issues of environmental damage, expanding population, deforestation and erosion are of concern; less than 2% of the original forest remains on account of deforestation.
+This degradation is traced from the 17th century to 19th century starting with the French colonization of Haiti and the population explosion during the 20th century, which for the purpose of forestry and sugar-related industries, degraded the forests. and the environment.

 Geography

-The features of the island terrain (generally mountainous) varies from Caribbean Sea elevation of 0 m to the highest point on the Chaine de la Selle mountain of 2,680 m.
+The features of the island terrain (generally mountainous) vary from the Caribbean Sea elevation of 0 m to the highest point on the Chaine de la Selle, at 2,680 m.
 The land use distribution reported is of arable land 36.04%, permanent crops 10.09% and others 53.87%, with an irrigated area of 97,000 ha.
-The Massif de la Hotte (of 2.5 million years age) is part of the far-southwestern mountain range of the island, has a few vestiges of cloud forests (within Pic Macaya National Park) and are known for endemic plant and reptile species.
-The gray-crowned palm-tanager is one of the rare endemic bird species here.
+The Massif de la Hotte (of 2.5 million years' age) is part of the far-southwestern mountain range of the island, has a few vestiges of cloud forests (within Pic Macaya National Park) which are known for endemic plant and reptile species.
+The grey-crowned palm-tanager is one of the rare endemic bird species here.

-Climate is tropical; mountains in the east cut off trade winds and cause semiarid conditions in some areas.
-The average annual precipitation is 1,461 mm which varies with topography and wind direction.
-Hispaniola lies within the Main Development Region for tropical cyclone activity, hence Haiti experiences severe storms from June to November.
-Occasional floods and earthquakes also take place, and in some years droughts are also experienced.
+The climate is tropical; mountains in the east cut off trade winds and cause semiarid conditions in some areas.
+The average annual precipitation is 1,461 mm, which varies with topography and wind direction.
+Hispaniola lies within the Main Development Region for tropical cyclone activity; hence Haiti experiences severe storms from June to November.
+Occasional floods and earthquakes also occur, and in some years droughts are experienced.